kr55/ssis-cataloger-docs/getting-started.md

 You can use this option to migrate only the project references and parameter values.
 Simply select the checkbox to migrate only the configuration part without the project code (.ispac file).
 Keep in mind that if the source project is not present in the target, both the project and its configuration will be migrated.

 ### Migration type
-Migration types are ‘copy’ and ‘move’.
-Select the’ move’ radio button to delete the source catalog after the migration.
-The default type is ‘copy’.
+Migration types are `copy` and `move`.
+Select the  `move` radio button to delete the source catalog after the migration.
+The default type is `copy`.

 ### Migrate explicit permissions
 Catalog folders, projects, and environments have explicit permissions.
 To migrate these permissions to the target, check the ‘Migrate explicit permissions' checkbox screen.